MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-sofs.md

 ---
 title: Manage SOFS settings in the VMM fabric
-description: This article describes how to deploy SOFS in the VMM fabric
+description: This article describes how to manage SOFS settings in the VMM fabric
 author:  rayne-wiselman
 manager:  cfreemanwa
 ms.date:  2016-09-11